 Do you want to serve meals outside of the school day during the school year?
 Visit the At-Risk program page

-- Download the Summer Eats Minnesota app to your phone or device.
+- Download the Free Meals for Kids app provided by Hunger Impact Partners to your phone or device.

 Links to SFSP information, including an outreach toolkit, grants and other program resources, are available under Related Resources.